 For spontaneous photos, scenes taken on the spot, it's a bit damn.

 However, I finally have a picture of the attraction that is in all the cameras of tourists visiting the area, the famous rock of James Bond Island!

-But I can not show you the well-known, more spectacular view you take from the beach ...
-When we saw the crowds arrive by full speed-boats on the rocks, to trample this tiny tongue of sand, we preferred stay off and go to other islets, less crowded ...
+But I can't show you the well known, more spectacular view we take from the beach...
+When we saw the crowd disembark by speed-boats on the rocks, to trample this tiny tongue of sand, we preferred to stay offshore and head for other, less crowded islets...

 I am a bit sad.
 It's been four years since I lug around everywhere, this little device.
 Until then, it was reliable and robust.
 The heat and the humidity had to be right of him.